BURNET COUNTY ELECTIONS

 Read through the material and when you feel adequately educated, come by our office to take the “open book” exam, and receive your certificate of appointment and supply packet.
-Our office is located at 1701 E. Polk St., Burnet, behind the North Annex labeled County Clerk Records Building, open 8-5, Mon-Fri.
+Our office is located at 106 W. Washington St., Burnet, just off the square and next to Happy Scoops Ice Cream, open 8-5, Mon-Fri.
 Call our office if you have any questions, at (512) 715-5288.

 For current Texas Volunteer Deputy Registrars: you may print and make copies of the Voter Registration Application with receipt attached: English and Spanish